 In January 2018, executive producer Shawn Levy told Glamour that season 3 would likely include eight or nine episodes, explaining that "The number of episodes will be dictated by the amount of story that excites us."
 Just a few months later, Levy told Collider that they had settled on eight episodes.
 And in December, Netflix released the episode titles.

 4. It will be smaller in scale.

 If the series’s second season was about expanding the Stranger Things mythology, the third season won't go bigger just for the sake of it, with the brothers even going so far as to say that it will be a more intimate story.

-“It’s not necessarily going to be bigger in scale,” Matt Duffer said in an interview with IndieWire.
+“It’s not necessarily going to be bigger in scale,” Matt Duffer told IndieWire.
 “What I am really excited about is giving these characters an interesting journey to go on.”